Staying Well at Home

 Observing Ramadan during COVID-19

-The holy month of Ramadan will soon begin, and everyone must continue to follow the public health guidelines at this time.
-You must observe Ramadan at home rather than by visiting the mosque.
+The holy month of Ramadan has begun, and everyone must continue to follow the public health guidelines at this time.

-Places of worship are finding new ways to broadcast over the internet and radio.
-This is a way to observe in the safety of your own home.
-Contact your local place of worship to see what is available to you or seek advice from The Muslim Council of Britain:
+Contact your local place of worship to see what support is available to you or seek advice from The Muslim Council of Britain:

-- If you go out, stay two meters (6ft) away from other people at all times
+- If you go to a public space, stay two meters (6ft) away from other people at all times

 - Wash your hands as soon as you get home

 Holy festivals and religious celebrations are often when communities come together to support those in need.
 There are opportunities to still do this while respecting social distancing.